-A few weeks ago I provided a 2018 year in review for cybersecurity incidents.
+A few weeks ago I provided a 2018 year in review for cybersecurity challenges and incidents.
 Bottom line, 2018 wasn’t great.
 Considering several trends, the state of IT security is going to get worse before it gets better, unless business, IT and security leaders intervene.

 At the root of the issue is cybersecurity hygiene.
 Our security and IT teams know how to protect digital infrastructure and data, but this protection needs to be a priority for the business.
 The security effort must be resourced appropriately.